 Splendid monuments & works of art explored in Parma & its surroundings

-Verdi’s Aida, Nabucco, Luisa Miller & I Due Foscari performed in historic theatres in Parma & Busseto
+Verdi’s Aida, Luisa Miller & I Due Foscari performed in historic theatres in Parma & Busseto

 Italy’s greatest composer of operas, Giuseppe Verdi, was born in 1813 at Le Roncole, a little to the north of Parma.
 He studied in nearby Busseto before moving to Milan where his career began its ill-tempered, though steady, rise to fame and fortune.
 Every October, to coincide with the anniversary of his birth, Parma holds a wonderful opera festival devoted to Verdi.
-The featured operas in 2019 will be I Due Foscari, Aida, Luisa Miller and Nabucco, the latter three of which are included in the tour.
+The featured operas in 2019 will be I Due Foscari, Aida and Luisa Miller.

 Cremona is remembered as the home of the world’s finest violin maker, Antonio Stradivarius.
 The city was renowned for making luxury goods and superb stringed instruments.
 The Amati, the Guarneri and the Stradivari produced their instruments in a town of singular delight.